Romelium/ChatMAUI/README.md

 ## License

-ChatMAUI is licensed under the MIT License.
+ChatMAUI is licensed under the GNU General Public License v3.0 License.
 See the LICENSE file for more information.

 ## Note
 This README is made with chatgpt but with some edits.